2025 Performance Review Survival Kit

 Every HR team knows that moment.
 It’s the collective inhale before review season officially hits and the instant you realize no one’s fully aligned on what “good” looks like this time.

-Half the confusion comes from drift.
+Half the confusion comes from misalignment.
 Teams sprint through quarters chasing metrics, pivots, and projects, but rarely stop to recalibrate what “great performance” actually means right now.
 By the time review forms open, managers are grading against last quarter’s priorities and last year’s definitions of impact.

 That’s where the Review Cycle Clarity Map saves you.
 Think of it as a quick, pre-season alignment huddle… fifteen minutes that can prevent fifteen messy conversations later.